Minimax estimation of smooth densities in Wasserstein distance: Introduction

 The question of establishing minimax rates for estimation in Wasserstein distances has been examined in several recent works. \citet{SinPoc18} established that, in the absence of smoothness assumptions, the empirical distribution $\hat \mu$ is rate optimal in a variety of examples.
 Their proof relies on a dyadic partitioning argument \citep[see, e.g.][]{WeeBac18}, and does not appear to extend to the smooth case.
 Closer to our setting, under a smoothness assumption on the density of $\mu$, \citet{Lia17} and \citet{SinUppLi18} showed minimax rates of convergence for the Wasserstein-1 distance.
 To obtain these rates, these works focus on the dual form of $W_1$:

 where the supremum is taken over all 1-Lipschitz functions.
 This dual formulation puts the Wasserstein-1 distance into the category of \emph{integral probability metrics}~\citep{Mul97}, for which both \citet{Lia17} and \citet{SinUppLi18} obtain general results.
 It has been shown that choosing functions which are smoother than Lipschitz in this definition can result in improved rates of convergence for empirical measures~\citep{Klo18}.
 Crucially, the metric $W_p$ for $p > 1$ is \emph{not} an integral probability metric.
 Establishing sharp rates for general Wasserstein distances therefore requires different techniques.
 A separate line of work has focused instead on modifying the definition of the Wasserstein distance to include a regularizing term based on the mutual information of the coupling.
-It has been shown that this definition enjoys improved convergence rates relative to the unregularized version~\citep{GenChiBac18}.
+It has been shown that this definition enjoys improved convergence rates relative to the unregularized version~\citep{GenChiBac18,MenNil19}.

 Our proofs rely on establishing control of Wassserstein distances by Besov norms of negative smoothness.
-Similar results have been obtained elsewhere under different conditions. \citet{ShiJac08} showed that the optimal transportation distance with cost $\|\cdot\|^p$ for $0 < p < 1$ can be characterized explicitly via an expression involving wavelet coefficients, which implies that these distances agree with a particular Besov norm (see \ref{sec:besov_introduction}). \citet{Loe06} \citep[see also][]{MauRouSan10} showed that the Wasserstein-2 distance between measures with densities bounded above dominates a negative Sobolev norm, and \citet{Pey18} extended this result to show that $W_2$ is in fact \emph{equivalent} to such a norm when the densities are in addition bounded below.
+Similar results have been obtained elsewhere under different conditions. \citet{ShiJac08} showed that the optimal transportation distance with cost $\|\cdot\|^p$ for $0 < p < 1$ can be characterized explicitly via an expression involving wavelet coefficients, which implies that these distances agree with a particular Besov norm (see \cref{sec:besov_introduction}); however, their proof technique does not extend to $p > 1$. \citet{Loe06} \citep[see also][]{MauRouSan10} showed that the Wasserstein-2 distance between measures with densities bounded above dominates a negative Sobolev norm, and \citet{Pey18} extended this result to show that $W_2$ is in fact \emph{equivalent} to such a norm when the densities are in addition bounded below.
+Similar connections have been developed by~\citet{LeeCoi15} and~\citet{Led17}.
 To our knowledge, ours is the first result to establish a connection to Besov norms of negative smoothness and general Wasserstein distances.

 The use of wavelet estimators for density estimation has a long history in nonparametric statistics~\citep{KerPic92,HarKerPic98,DonJohKer96,DouLeo90,Wal92}.
 However, while wavelets have been used for computational purposes in the optimal transport community~\citep{CheIweChi12,ShiJac08,DomAngTan08,RabPeyDel11}, the statistical properties of wavelet estimators with respect to Wasserstein distances have remained largely unexplored.